Previous Page Next Page

 3423.2 Completing the Request

-E-unit specialists complete the faxed requests according to procedures in OOS Procedures.
+E-unit specialists complete faxed OOS requests according to standard procedures in Out-of-State (OOS) Agency Requests for DFPS Basic History Check on the DFPS intranet.

 3423.3 When the Requester Calls Back

-Any intake specialist verbally relays the search results to the requester by doing the following in order:
+Any intake specialist can verbally provide the search results to the requester by doing the following:

-• Verifies the requester’s identity by having him or her supply the information that the requester previously included in the fax to SWI.
+• Verifying the requester’s identity by having the requester provide information included in the fax to SWI.

-• Opens the report that contains the search results.
+• Opening the report that contains the search results.

-• Checks to see if there is a note in the narrative saying that a work-related reason for the request must be obtained before the results may be verbally relayed to the requester.
-If needed the intake specialist requests the work-related reason.
-A proper work-related reason is one where the request is related to the agency’s case activities or investigation.
+• Requesting the work-related reason if there is documentation in the narrative indicating that a work-related reason for the request must be obtained before the results may be verbally relayed to the requester.
+An appropriate work-related reason is one where the request is related to the agency’s case activities or investigation.

-• If the requester is unable to provide a work-related reason, then results of the IMPACT history search cannot be shared.
-The requester is informed of this and documents it in the narrative.
+• If the requester is unable to provide a work-related reason, the requester is informed that the results of the IMPACT history search cannot be released.
+The intake specialist documents the requester is unable to provide a work-related reason in the narrative.

 • If a work-related reason is needed and obtained, the intake specialist documents the reason in the narrative.

-• Provides the history search results, if appropriate, that were documented in the History section of the original OOS I&R to the requester.
+• Providing the history search results, if appropriate, that were documented in the History section of the original OOS I&R to the requester.

 3430 Request for Call Recording

-SWI receives requests for recorded calls that may come from:
+SWI may receive requests for recorded calls from:

-The request may also include a request for a copy of the report documentation.
-These requests may be fulfilled using the procedures in the following sections.
+The request may include a request for a copy of the report documentation.
+These requests may be fulfilled using the standard procedures in the following sections.

 Requests from people other than those listed above are referred to the DFPS Records Management Group (RMG) at 512-929-6764 or at the DFPS Records mailbox.
-The requestor can also go to Requesting a Copy of a Case Record
+The requester can also go to the Requesting a Copy of a Case Record webpage.

 Subpoenas